TerrainLab/ml-crop-planning/README.md

 ### Solution

 We apply probabilistic machine learning (Naive Bayes) to:
-- Learn crop preferences from historical data
+- Learn crop preferences from a dataset of soil and environmental features
 - Predict optimal crops for new conditions
 - Provide interpretable probability distributions
 - Scale efficiently to large multi-crop datasets